nim-works/nimskull/readme.md

 Supporting practitioner-driven innovation requires a language that allows for experimentation without necessarily being an expert in all aspects of language development.
-Compile time facilities integrated into the language, such as *compile time evaluation* and a *macro system* provide a sandbox.
+Compile time facilities integrated into the language, such as *compile time evaluation* and a *macro system* provide an extension sandbox.

-Practitioner collaboration and combining collective efforts is assisted through logical contracts provided by a *static type system* that supports local inference, tuples, sum, and generic types, along with effect analysis.
+Practitioner collaborating and combining their software is assisted by a *static type system* that supports local inference, tuples, sum, and generic types, along with effect analysis.

-A language that develops in such a manner is going to encounter what some might term as 'instability' via numerous backwards-compatibility breaking changes.
+A language that develops in such a manner is going to encounter what some might term as 'instability' via numerous backwards incompatible changes.
 We consider this a feature, instead we:
 * favour designs (language or API) that are resilient in the face of change
 * employ tools that automatically migrate legacy code or assist in migration
-* not ossify poor choices and be honest that we can't make such guarantees
+* not cement poor choices and be honest that we can't make such guarantees

 Popular languages are maintained through incredible amounts of funding from various entities; we do not see, nor seek, this happening for us.